Cole Wilcox: Professional career

-San Diego Padres organization
+San Diego Padres

 Wilcox was considered a top prospect for the 2020 Major League Baseball draft.
 He was selected by the San Diego Padres in the third round with the 80th overall selection.
 He signed with the Padres on June 30 for a $3.3 million signing bonus, a record among players drafted in the third round.
 He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the pandemic.

-Tampa Bay Rays organization
+Tampa Bay Rays

-On December 29, 2020, Wilcox, along with Luis Patiño, Blake Hunt, and Francisco Mejía, were traded to the Tampa Bay Rays in exchange for pitcher Blake Snell.
+On December 29, 2020, Wilcox, along with Luis Patiño, Blake Hunt, and Francisco Mejía, were traded to the Tampa Bay Rays in exchange for Blake Snell.
 To begin the 2021 season, he was assigned to the Charleston RiverDogs of the Low-A East.
 He was placed on the 10-day injured list with an elbow strain on July 19, and transferred to the 60-day injured list on August 9, effectively ending his season.
 Over ten starts prior to the injury, Wilcox was 1-0 with a 2.03 ERA, striking out 52 batters over 44 1/3 innings.
 He underwent Tommy John surgery in early September.

 Wilcox was activated off the injured list in early August 2022 and made seven appearances between the Rookie-level Florida Complex League Rays and Charleston.
 Over seven starts between the two teams, he went 0-2 with a 3.94 ERA and 24 strikeouts over 16 innings.
+For the 2023 season, he was assigned to the Montgomery Biscuits of the Double-A Southern League.
+Over 25 starts, Wilcox went 6-8 with a 5.23 ERA and 99 strikeouts over 106 2/3 innings.
+He split the 2024 season between Montgomery and the Durham Bulls and pitched to a 10-7 record and 3.57 ERA over 28 starts between the two teams.
+Wilcox opened the 2025 season with Montgomery in a relief role, and was promoted to Durham in late April.
+Over 39 appearances between the two affiliates, he went 2-5 with a 3.70 ERA with 63 strikeouts.

+On September 17, 2025, Wilcox was selected to the 40-man roster and promoted to the major leagues for the first time.
+He would make his debut on September 19 against the Boston Red Sox, pitching one inning with one strikeout and giving up seven runs.
+Wilcox was optioned back to Triple-A Durham the following day.
+Wilcox was designated for assignment by Tampa Bay on November 3.

+Seattle Mariners

+On November 5, 2025, Wilcox was traded to the Seattle Mariners in exchange for cash considerations.